dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 `('.' <identifierOrNew>)` in the grammar is used to declare this constructor with a name of the form `<identifier> '.' <identifier>` *(at times described as a "named constructor")*, or `<identifier> '.' 'new'`.
-It is a constant constructor: If `e` is a constant expression and `V(e)` is not an error, then `V(e)` is a constant expression.
+It is a constant constructor if and only if the reserved word `const` occurs just after `extension type` in the header of the declaration.
 Other constructors may be declared `const` or not, following the normal rules for constant constructors.

 A compile-time error occurs if an extension type constructor includes a superinitializer. *That is, a term of the form `super(...)` or